-American Public Television (APT), the leading syndicator to U.S. public television stations, has launched the APT PitchFest 2018, an initiative designed to find strong, innovative new content for public television viewers.
+American Public Television (APT), the leading syndicator of content to U.S. public television stations, announces APT PitchFest, an initiative designed to find strong, innovative new programming for public television viewers.
 APT will award a Grand Prize of up to $75,000 in production funds.
-The inaugural APT PitchFest seeks entries for promising fundraising programs for public television.
+APT PitchFest 2019 seeks entries for promising on-air fundraising programs for public television.

-Finalists will vie for the Grand Prize at PitchFest Live! during APT’s Fall Marketplace in Baltimore on November 5 – 8, 2018.
-Fall Marketplace is the annual conference which showcases up to 100 new content offers to the public television stations.
+Finalists will vie for the Grand Prize at APT PitchFest Live 2019! during APT’s Fall Marketplace in Scottsdale, Arizona on November 11 – 14, 2019.
+Fall Marketplace is the annual conference that showcases up to 100 new content offers to public television stations.

-APT is looking for outstanding pledge proposals, pilots, or programs in production needing finishing funds or co-production money.
+APT is looking for outstanding pledge proposals, pledge pilots, or pledge programs in production needing finishing funds or co-production money.

-Finalists will competitively present their projects to a panel of seasoned content executives at APT PitchFest Live!, held November 8, 2018 during APT Fall Marketplace.
+Finalists will competitively present their projects to a panel of seasoned content executives at APT PitchFest Live 2019!, held November 14, 2019 during APT Fall Marketplace.
 The finalists will be judged on multiple points, including the quality of the proposal, chance of success, innovative aspects, and the execution of their pitch.